 Looking for a place to have a fun and memorable birthday for your child?
 The Museum of American Bird Art offers birthday party programs for children of all ages.
 A typical party would include an hour exploration of the wildlife sanctuary with an experienced teacher or a special art project including pottery wheel followed by an hour use of the Living Room in our Estate House for cake and games.
 Parties can take place year round.

-In an environment rich with nature, science, and art, our homeschool classes are full of excitement, laughter, focused awareness, and curiosity—just read our blog posts about our homeschool programs.
-Classes are designed, implemented and taught by our education coordinator, Sean Kent, who has a graduate degree in field biology and 15 years of teaching experience.
-He has a passion for art, especially nature journaling, watercolor painting, and photography and Sean has conducted research on native bees, the monarch butterfly, and invasive plants in many locations, including the Boston Harbor Islands, Arizona, and Belize.
+In an environment rich with nature, science, and art, our homeschool classes are full of excitement, laughter, focused awareness, and curiosity—just read our homeschool blog posts.
+Classes are designed, implemented, and taught by our education coordinator, Sean Kent, who has a graduate degree in field biology and 15 years of teaching experience.
+He has a passion for art, especially nature journaling, watercolor painting, and photography.
+Sean has conducted research on native bees, the monarch butterfly, and invasive plants in many locations, including the Boston Harbor Islands, Arizona, and Belize.

 These programs provide wonderful learning opportunities for your preschool students.
 Our in-class programs are a mix of hands-on activities, stories, and art projects.
 Preschools that visit our site can explore the original art at our exhibit gallery with a picture scavenger hunt and an art project.
 Our programs are specially designed to strengthen listening and observation skills while teaching students about the natural world.
 Picnic tables and in door space is available for snacks or lunch.

 We have charming, comfortable rooms in two historic buildings surrounding by a wildlife sanctuary all close to Boston available for rental by private and public groups and organizations.

 Mass Audubon offers educational programs for garden clubs, senior centers, historical groups, and many other clubs and organizations.
 Learn More